davidmball/ratslam_matlab/README.md

-RatSLAM Code Release (Matlab Version)
+RatSLAM Code Release (MATLAB Version)

-Copyright (C) 2008 David Ball (davidmichaelball@gmail.com) (MATLAB version) Algorithm - Michael Milford & Gordon Wyeth
+Copyright (C) 2008 David Ball (davidmichaelball@gmail.com) (MATLAB version)

+Algorithm - Michael Milford & Gordon Wyeth

 This program is free software: you can redistribute it and/or modify